benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 About fifteen years ago, I read E. F. Schumacher's *Small is Beautiful* and, despite not being interested in economics, I was moved by its message.
 Perhaps even more, I loved the terse poetry of the book's title -- it resonated with my frugal upbringing and my own aesthetic.

-I think it's time for a version of that book about technology, with a chapter on web development: *The Small Web is Beautiful: A Study of Web Development as if People Mattered.* Until someone writes that, this meandering article will have to do.
+I think it's time for a version of that book about technology, with a chapter on web development: *The Small Web is Beautiful: A Study of Web Development as if People Mattered.* Until someone writes that, this article will have to do.
+(Yes, it's ironic to write a big article about small software.)

 There are two aspects of this: first, **small teams and companies**.
 I'm not going to talk much about that here, but [Basecamp](https://basecamp.com/books) and many others have.
 What I'm going to focus on in this article is **small websites and architectures**.